TS-7553-V2-Sandbox

 | Note: | This magnetometer is only present on PCB Rev. E and later |

-This board includes an ST IIS2MDCTR 3-axis magnetometer, which has a magnetic field dynamic range of ±50 gauss (16 bits of precision at up to 150 Hz).
+This board includes an ST IIS2MDCTR 3-axis magnetometer, which has a magnetic field dynamic range of ±50 gauss (16 bits of precision at up to 150 Hz) with channels:

 - magn_x